vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==
 [ Add function ][ group ] Added noreferrer, nofollow, and link description options to the link feature.
-[ Add function ][ Icon / Slider ] Added noreferrer and nofollow to the link feature.
+[ Add function ][ Icon / Slider ] Added noreferrer, nofollow, and link description options to the link feature.
-[ Add function ][ Grid Column Card (Pro) ] Added noreferrer, nofollow, and link description options to the link feature for each card.
+[ Add function ][ Grid Column Card (Pro) ] Added noreferrer and nofollow to the link feature.
 [ Editor Design Bug Fix ] [ Grid Column (Pro) ] Fixed an issue where the 'is-vertical' layout of grid column items was not displayed vertically.
 [ Add function ][ Slider ] Added noreferrer, nofollow, and link description options to the link feature.
 [ Add function ][ Animation (Pro) / Fixed Display (Pro) / Outer (Pro) ] Added support for layout.allowJustification: false, allowing full-width/wide alignment in block themes where wrapped blocks previously did not appear as full-width or wide in the editor.